schnebeck/ATtiny85-WhiteLight-Controller/ReadMe.md

 ## Acknowledgments

-This project enhances the LIVARNO LED lighting unit by adding modern functionality while maintaining compatibility with its original design.
-The ATtiny85 microcontroller provides an efficient and reliable solution for embedded systems with limited resources.
+This project enhances the LIVARNO™ LED lighting unit by adding modern functionality while maintaining compatibility with its original design.
+The ATtiny™85 microcontroller provides an efficient and reliable solution for embedded systems with limited resources.

 ## License